iterate/mikrobloggeriet/text/iterate/iterate-1/index.md

 I think perhaps we are also terrified at the prospect of someone being offended as we critique their/our work.
 So, naming this stage as key would potentially make it less of a painful process to really edit our products as we wade through customer insights, hypotheses, ideas and aha-moments.
 I guess I want the ability to really look at our work, judge it well until we get to the point where we can truly be proud to have created a product that makes people go WOW!

-I have now changed by title to product editor.
+I have now changed my title to product editor.